Global Energy Review 2020

 IEA (2020), Covid-19 impact on electricity, IEA, Paris https://www.iea.org/reports/covid-19-impact-on-electricity

 In light of the extraordinary impact of the Covid-19 pandemic and resulting lockdown measures on the energy system, the IEA is publishing the most up-to-date possible electricity data.
-This report includes data through 11 May, 2020.
-It will be updated on 4 June with data through 25 May.
+This report includes data through 25 May, 2020.
+It will be updated on 16 July with data through the end of June.

 Electricity demand dropped to Sunday levels under lockdown, with dramatic reductions in services and industry only partially offset by higher residential use.
-In several countries where confinement measures have been eased, electricity demand is showing the first signs of recovering in April.
-This trend is confirmed in the first days of May, as more countries soften lockdown measures.
+When confinement were eased in Italy and Germany in April, electricity demand showed the first signs of recovering.

 |First lockdown measures (day 0)||Lockdown strengthened||Lockdown softened||France||March 14||March 17 (day 3)||May 11 (day 55)|